ParallelMaths/parallel/pages/8-24-north-pole.md

 @[youtube](zcUJUOMtfHQ?rel=0)

 In fact, I am not sure Samuel L. Jackson is right when he is trying to work out the number of items going away from St Ives.
-Luckily, in the Sesame Street clip below there is a much better and clearer explanation
+Luckily, in the Sesame Street clip below there is a much better and clearer explanation:

 @[youtube](ol1h9VB4Lyk?rel=0)
 :::